DorianTheGrey/DU-DamageReport/README.md

 ![Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/DR_Logo1.png)

-# Damage Report v2.33 (DU-DamageReport)
+# Damage Report v3.00 (DU-DamageReport)

 ### A multi-screen (and HUD) capable, touch enabled, easy to install ship damage reporting script for **Dual Universe**.

 **Find that one damaged element faster.
 Have an eye on the elements of your ship which are hidden by honeycomb.
 Always know what has been damaged after hitting that tower due to lag near a marketplace.
-Don't get off your pilot seat to determine whether you need to land and repair immediatelly or have time until you arrived home at your base.
-Always have an overview during pvp which systems have been hit and have all the data to decide when it's time to run.
-Highlight damaged or broken elements in 3D space through the HUD Mode to find what you want to repair much faster.**
+Know your fuel situation.
+Highlight damaged or broken elements in 3D space or find them in ship outline views.
+Customize all colors and background to fit your bridge colors and style.**

+Very soon we will be linking a YouTube video here explaning the installation and usage of the script in detail.
+For now please see the installation and usage description below the following screenshots, as well as a note about the roadmap and known issues.

 *Created By Dorian Gray*
 *Discord: Dorian Gray#2623 - InGame: DorianGray - GitHub: https://github.com/DorianTheGrey/DU-DamageReport*

-*Thanks to Jericho, Dmentia and Archaegeo for learning a lot from their fine scripts.*
+*Thanks to NovaQuark for creating the best MMO of the century.
+Thanks to Jericho, Dmentia and Archaegeo from DU Open Source Initiative for learning a lot about DU LUA from their fine scripts.
+Thanks to TheBlacklist for his testing and his many wonderful suggestions.
+SVG patterns by Hero Patterns.
+DU atlas data from Jayle Break.*

-**Installation and usage description as well as the roadmap and known issues are below the images.**

 ![Activate HUD Mode Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/ActivateHUDMode.png)
 ![Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/StandardView.png)